 The Student Ambassador Program is a student organization affiliated with the Admissions Office through which student leaders participate in campus orientation days and tours, community events, campus student and alumni events, and other special activities.
-Contact Ashley Carey or Lauren Bradshaw in Admissions for more information.
+Contact Ashley Dudgeon or Lauren Buckman in Admissions for more information.

 Student Government Association (SGA)

 The Student Government Association (SGA) acts as the official representative of the student body in college affairs.
 SGA works to promote a spirit of unity and cooperation throughout the college community.
 The student government appoints student members to several College standing committees, and the President of the SGA serves as a voting member of the St. Catharine College Board of Trustees.
-Contact Student Senate President, Starr Roberts, or Ticha Chikuni, Dean of Students, for more information.
+Contact Student Senate President, Katherine Hall, or Laura Pantano, VP of Student Affairs, for more information.
 The SGA Office is in Hamilton Hall, room #103, x1295.
 For more information, see the SGA webpage.

 Student Newspaper--Patriot Pages

 Interested in writing for the student newspaper at SCC?
 Photography skills?
 Talent in design or layout?
 Contact Jesse Osbourne or Editor in chief for 2015-16, C asey Baryla.